yWorks/yfiles-angular-integration-basic/integration-howto.md

 ## Running the CLI

-Run the Vue-Cli with `> ng new yfiles-angular-cli-integration` and select following options:
+Run @angular/cli with `> ng new yfiles-angular-cli-integration` and select following options:

 - `?
 Would you like to add Angular routing?` No
 - `?
 Which stylesheet format whould you like to use?` CSS